 The Lasso is deployed over the windlass of the casualty by the helicopter to establish the connection.
-The PSA is then dropped into the water, turning the bow up against the wind and significantly reducing roll motion and drift speed.
-The Towline connects the PSA to the Lasso and to the casualty.
+The para sea anchor is then dropped into the water, turning the bow up against the wind and significantly reducing roll motion and drift speed.
+The Towline connects the para sea anchor to the Lasso and to the casualty.

 The ShipArrestor also provides an established towline for the first arriving tug.
 The pick-up system allows the tug crew to retrieve the ShipArrestor directly from the water and use it to tow the casualty to safety.